Yandex Cloud

 Adding an English dictionaryAdding an English dictionary

-1. Connect to the database using psql.
+1. Connect to the database via psql.

-2. Create the public.my_english_config configuration for full-text search:
+2. Create the public.my_english_config full-text search configuration:

 CREATE TEXT SEARCH CONFIGURATION public.my_english_config ( COPY = pg_catalog.english );

-3. Create a dictionary in the DB:
+3. Create a dictionary in your database:

 CREATE TEXT SEARCH DICTIONARY english_hunspell (